 The group has a strong network of international contacts and active collaborations, with scientists from the Max Planck Institute for Physics of Complex Systems Dresden, TU Berlin, Univ of Austin Texas, KFA Juelich, Rockefeller University New York, City College New York, New York University, Univ Melbourne, McGill University Montreal, Stellenbosch, Saarbruecken Univ, UNSW Sydney, CBPF Rio de Janeiro, Paris-Sud (Orsay), Vienna Univ, and more.

 The Dynamical Systems and Statistical Physics Group provides a forum for interaction and discussion at the current forefront of research.
 There is a very active weekly seminar series under the heading Complex Systems Seminar, covering topics in Dynamical Systems, Statistical Physics, and Complex Networks.
 This is hold jointly with the Complex Systems and Networks Group.
 In fact both groups have overlapping research interests and together form one of the largest groups in the UK working on statistical mechanics aspects of complex systems.
 Our top strategic priority is to enable and support high quality research in an inspiring multidisciplinary atmosphere.

-International conferences and workshops organized by group members (from 2014 onwards)
+International conferences and workshops organised by group members (from 2014 onwards)